DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - 🔮Process/policy review is a mechanism that requests copies of their security policies, processes/procedures, and documentation of incidents and responses for review.
 Minimum security requirements should be modeled on your existing security policy.
 This is based on the idea that when working with a third party, that third party should have at least the same security as your organization.
     - 🔮Document exchange and review is a mechanism to investigate the means by which datasets and documentation are exchanged as well as the formal processes by which they perform assessments and reviews.
 During document review, your goal is to thoroughly review all the architecture, designs, implementations, policies, procedures, etc.
     - A good understanding of the current state of the environment, especially to understand any shortcomings or compliance issues prior to integrating the IT infrastructures
     - The level of access and depth of information obtained is usually proportional to how closely the companies will work together
+    - 📝Multiparty risk exists when several entities or organizations are involved in a project.
+The risk or threats are often due to the variations of objectives, expectations, timelines, budgets, and security priorities of those involved.
 - 1.12.3 Minimum security requirements
   - As part of assessment, the minimum security requirements must be established; in some cases, the minimum security requirements are your company’s security requirements, in other cases, new minimum security requirements need to be established
     - In such scenarios, the minimum security requirements should have a defined period